-Supplementary Principle 4.11.3 Analysis and Evaluation on the Effectiveness of the Board of Directors.
+Supplementary Principle 4.11.3 Analysis and Evaluation on the Effectiveness of the Board of Directors

 In order to verify the effectiveness of the Board of Directors, AICA conducts a survey of all directors and members of the Audit and Supervisory Committee regarding the structure, operation, and agenda of the Board of Directors and the Board of Directors' support structure.
 The survey has been conducted since January 2017.
-The results of the survey conducted in February 2024, as in the previous year, showed that there were no items that were judged as issues (criteria: three or more directors answered "Insufficient/ Inappropriate") in all items, and almost all were answered as "appropriate or reasonably appropriate".
+The results of the survey conducted in February 2025, as in the previous year, showed that there were no items that were judged as issues (criteria: three or more directors answered "Insufficient/ Inappropriate") in all items, and almost all were answered as "appropriate or reasonably appropriate".
 We confirmed that our Board of Directors is functioning properly and that the effectiveness of the Board of Directors has been ensured.
-The following is a summary of the initiatives taken in the previous fiscal year (124th fiscal year) and the

-The following is a summary of the initiatives taken in the previous fiscal year (124th fiscal year) and the initiatives to be taken in the current fiscal year (125th fiscal year) to further improve the effectiveness of our Board of Directors.
+The following is a summary of the initiatives taken in the previous fiscal year (the 125th fiscal year) and the initiatives to be taken in the current fiscal year (the 126th fiscal year) to further improve the effectiveness of our Board of Directors.